bazelbuild/bazel/site/docs/skylark/language.md

 * Recursion is not allowed.

-* Int type is limited to 32-bit signed integers.
+* Int type is limited to 32-bit signed integers (an overflow will throw an error).

 * Lists and other mutable types may be stored in dictionary keys once they are frozen.